ryqndev/code-snippets/game-server/README.md

 ## How does it work?

-The code here is split into 2 files:
+The code here is split into 2 folders:
-* client
+- client - web client
-* server
+- server - node backend

 ## How is it implemented?